gzhhu/podcast-recommendation/README.md

 If you would like to run the web scraping, data processing, and modeling processes, run the below Jupyter Notebooks in the provided order.
 Note that the complete run-time for all of these notebooks will be approximately 6-7 hours on most machines.
 Running these notebooks is an optional step, as all of the data needed to run this web applicaton is already provided in this repository.

-First, navigate to the project directory and install all of the Python dependencies:
+First, navigate to the project directory and enter the following in your command line to install all of the Python dependencies:

 `$ python pip install -r requirements.txt `